quanteda/tutorials.quanteda.io/content/statistical-analysis/dist.markdown

 require(quanteda.textstats)
 ```

 `textstat_dist()` calculates similarities of documents or features for various measures.
-Its output is compatible with R's `dist()`, so hierarchical clustering can be performed without any transformation.
+The output is compatible with R's `dist()`, so hierarchical clustering can be performed without any transformation.

 ```r